 We believe that business is about people.
 Every year, we meet hundreds of teams to understand their ethos and motivation.
 We are looking for first-rate people who are aligned, financially and emotionally, with the success of their businesses.
 We seek to invest in people we trust and admire.

 We are looking for special companies that have an edge or are market leaders.
-We are seeking undiscovered gems that are below the radar of larger institutional funds.
-Often, smaller companies are undervalued and offer greater upside potential.
+We are seeking where the upside potential is promising due to a large addressable market, industry tailwinds, attractive financials and pricing power.

 have invested in the Fund

 The portfolio is a collection of companies carefully chosen one at a time.
 Risk is further minimised through the wide diversification of industries.

-The UCITS’ open ended structure allows daily dealing – ensuring investors do not suffer from NAV discounts that often occur in investment trusts.
+The UCITS’ open-ended structure allows daily dealing – ensuring investors do not suffer from NAV discounts that often occur in investment trusts.

 The Fund is FCA regulated and has several layers of oversight: ACD, Custodian and its own independent Board of Directors.